Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

 process strings.
 All functionality described in this Chapter can be accessed through the ``str.h`` header file.

+**DISCLAIMER:** This section of the csalt library will be updated with more functionality in the future.
+In addition, their are certain macros that enable garbage collection that only work on gcc and clang compilers.
+The software should still compile on other compilers, but it will have slightly reduced functionality.

 .. role:: c(code)
    :language: c